JavaScript seems to be disabled in your browser.

 Surface Preparation:

 Start by covering the bottom of one wing half.
-Utilizing scissors or sharp pastime knife, cut a piece of UltraCote® a couple of inches larger than had to cover the wing.
-Remove the backing (conserve for later) and position the covering with the adhesive (dull) side down, focused over the wing.
+Using scissors or sharp pastime knife, cut a piece of UltraCote® a couple of inches bigger than had to cover the wing.
+Get rid of the backing (save for later on) and place the covering with the adhesive (dull) side down, focused over the wing.
 Set the covering iron to the application temperature level of 220°F.

-Pro Pointer - If the iron you're utilizing does not display the real temperature level, here is a tip that will guarantee your iron is appropriately set.Water boils at 212°F. Permit your iron to heat up at a medium setting.
-When the iron reaches its supported temperature level, thoroughly put a couple of drops of water on the iron's surface area.
-Adjust the temperature level till the water simply begins to boil off.
-This technique is remarkably precise and is usually within 10° (of the precise application temperature level of 220).
+Pro Pointer - If the iron you're using does not display the real temperature level, here is a pointer that will ensure your iron is properly set.Water boils at 212°F. Enable your iron to warm up at a medium setting.
+When the iron reaches its stabilized temperature level, thoroughly put a couple of drops of water on the iron's surface area.
+Change the temperature level up until the water just starts to boil off.
+This method is remarkably accurate and is normally within 10° (of the exact application temperature level of 220).

 Tacking Covering to Spar:

-Tack the covering to the spar or the high point of the wing, utilizing your iron as shown (an iron sock is extremely recommened).
-Gently pull the covering towards the root and towards the tip, as you work the iron from the center of the spar to the root and tip of the wing.
-Press gently with the iron, enabling the heat (not pressure) to activate the adhesive and bond the covering to the high point.
-Ideally, the covering will naturally lay flat versus the whole surface area with a minimum of wrinkles.
+Tack the covering to the spar or the peak of the wing, using your iron as revealed (an iron sock is highly recommened).
+Carefully pull the covering towards the root and towards the pointer, as you work the iron from the center of the spar to the root and pointer of the wing.
+Press gently with the iron, allowing the heat (not pressure) to activate the adhesive and bond the covering to the peak.
+Preferably, the covering will naturally lay flat versus the entire surface area with a minimum of wrinkles.

 Covering a Solid-Sheeted Wing:

-If covering a solid-sheeted wing, work from the center of the spar external to the tracking edge then to the cutting edge as shown, utilizing the iron at 220°F. If a wrinkle establishes, the covering can be thoroughly lifted and reapplied.
+If covering a solid-sheeted wing, work from the center of the spar external to the routing edge and after that to the leading edge as revealed, using the iron at 220°F. If a wrinkle develops, the covering can be thoroughly raised and reapplied.

 Covering an Open-Structure Wing:

-If covering an open-structure wing, work from the spar towards the tracking edge, gently sliding the iron (set at 220°) towards the tracking edge with the iron calling two ribs.
-Utilizing your iron, adhere the covering to the staying ribs, pursuing the tip and the root.
-Now finish the open structure leading edge, utilizing the exact same technique.
-If the leading edge is sheeted, then follow the technique noted above under “Covering a Solid-Sheeted Wing.”
+If covering an open-structure wing, work from the spar towards the routing edge, gently moving the iron (set at 220°) towards the routing edge with the iron contacting 2 ribs.
+Using your iron, adhere the covering to the remaining ribs, working toward the pointer and the root.
+Now finish the open structure leading edge, using the same method.
+If the leading edge is sheeted, then follow the strategy listed above under “Covering a Solid-Sheeted Wing.”

 Sealing the Edges:

-With the iron set to 220°F, seal the leading and tracking edges.
-Utilizing a straight edge and a sharp #11 pastime knife, thoroughly trim the excess covering from the leading and tracking edge, enabling a minimum of a 1/4" overlap to twist around the leading and tracking edge of the wing.
-Now seal the leading and tracking edges securely with the covering iron.
+With the iron set to 220°F, seal the leading and routing edges.
+Using a straight edge and a sharp #11 pastime knife, thoroughly cut the excess covering from the leading and routing edge, allowing a minimum of a 1/4" overlap to twist around the leading and routing edge of the wing.
+Now seal the leading and routing edges securely with the covering iron.

 Wing Pointer:

-Depending upon the amount of the curvature of the wing tip, high heat (approximately 350°F) might be had to shrink and extend the covering to eliminate all the wrinkles.
-Preset the iron to 300°F. Pull and extend the covering around the wing tip while using heat with the iron.
-Remember, UltraCote® can be thoroughly lifted and rearranged to help eliminate wrinkles.
-This feature is useful, especially when covering greatly curved wing suggestions.
-Continue working, pulling, and warming the covering around the tip till the covering is past the center of the tip.
-It might be needed to increase the temperature level of the iron to accomplish higher shrinking to eliminate all wrinkles.
-Cut the excess covering utilizing a #11 pastime knife, then reseal the covering on the wing tip.
+Depending on the quantity of the curvature of the wing pointer, high heat (as much as 350°F) might be had to shrink and stretch the covering to remove all the wrinkles.
+Preset the iron to 300°F. Pull and stretch the covering around the wing pointer while using heat with the iron.
+Remember, UltraCote® can be thoroughly raised and rearranged to help remove wrinkles.
+This function is helpful, especially when covering dramatically curved wing pointers.
+Continue working, pulling, and heating the covering around the pointer up until the covering is past the center of the pointer.
+It might be necessary to increase the temperature level of the iron to achieve higher shrinking to remove all wrinkles.
+Cut the excess covering using a #11 pastime knife, then reseal the covering on the wing tip.

-Pro Pointer - If sealing the covering in tight areas such as corners or fillets, utilizing the Wall mount 9 ProTrim Sealing Tool is really practical and results in an expert finish.
+Pro Pointer - If sealing the covering in tight locations such as corners or fillets, using the Wall mount 9 ProTrim Sealing Tool is very practical and leads to a professional finish.

 Covering the Top of the Wing:

-Utilizing the backing from the wing panel that you simply covered as a design template, cut a piece of UltraCote® to be used to the top of the wing.
-Make certain to cut a leading panel, making sure that the adhesive is on the proper side.
-Apply the covering to the top of the wing utilizing the exact same strategies as explained in actions 3 through 6.
-Make certain that the covering overlaps a minimum of a 1/4" when trimming the edges and securely seal the edges with the iron.
+Using the backing from the wing panel that you just covered as a design template, cut a piece of UltraCote® to be used to the top of the wing.
+Make certain to cut a top panel, making certain that the adhesive is on the appropriate side.
+Use the covering to the top of the wing using the same strategies as described in actions 3 through 6.
+Make certain that the covering overlaps a minimum of a 1/4" when cutting the edges and securely seal the edges with the iron.

 Shrinking the Covering:

 Now it’s time to shrink the covering.
-With the iron set to 300°F, use heat utilizing the exact same pattern used to use the covering starting at the spar and working external.
-It might be needed to increase the temperature level to 320°F to obtain rid of stubborn wrinkles.
-Utilize the minimum amount of heat needed to tighten the covering.
+With the iron set to 300°F, use heat using the same pattern utilized to use the covering starting at the spar and working external.
+It might be necessary to increase the temperature level to 320°F to obtain rid of stubborn wrinkles.
+Utilize the minimum quantity of heat necessary to tighten up the covering.

-Pro Pointer - Usage heat, not pressure, to shrink the covering taught.
+Pro Pointer - Use heat, not pressure, to shrink the covering taught.
 If pressure is used, gouges can be pressed into the wood.
 Let heat, not pressure, do the work.

-Alternate Technique: A heat weapon can likewise be used to shrink the covering.
-This works especially well over an open structure.
-It can likewise be used over a strong structure if a Hanger 9 Covering Glove™ is used to gently push the covering to the surface area after heat is used.
+Alternate Approach: A heat gun can likewise be utilized to shrink the covering.
+This works particularly well over an open structure.
+It can likewise be utilized over a solid structure if a Hanger 9 Covering Glove™ is utilized to gently press the covering to the surface area after heat is used.

-The technique for covering fuselages and other simple flat surface areas corresponds covering a strong wing.
-Start with the bottom, then sides, and lastly the top.
-First, tack the center of the surface area down utilizing an iron set to 220°F.Work external from the center, bonding the covering to the surface area.
+The strategy for covering fuselages and other basic flat surface areas is identical to covering a solid wing.
+Start with the bottom, then sides, and finally the top.
+First, tack the center of the surface area down using an iron set to 220°F.Work external from the center, bonding the covering to the surface area.
 Cut and seal the edges.
 About 1/4" or more overlap is advised when using the next piece of covering.
-Diminish the covering, utilizing the exact same technique as explained above.
+Shrink the covering, using the same method as described above.

-Important: Even if you're experienced in using other brand names of covering, it’s important to read the following instructions.
-UltraCote® includes a unique multi temperature controlled adhesive and shrinkage system that makes attaining professional covering results easy.
+Important: Even if you're experienced in using other brand names of covering, it’s important to read the following directions.
+UltraCote® incorporates a unique multi temperature controlled adhesive and shrinkage system that makes attaining professional covering results easy.

 Multi-Temperature Control System:

-Comprehending the benefits of this system and ways to use it will make covering with UltraCote® simple and assist to make sure professional results.
-When utilizing UltraCote®, there are 3 important temperature levels to be mindful of.
+Comprehending the benefits of this system and the best ways to utilize it will make covering with UltraCote® easy and help to guarantee professional results.
+When using UltraCote®, there are 3 crucial temperature levels to be mindful of.

 Application Tempature-220°F (100°C):

-At 220°, the adhesive on UltraCote® ends up being active, enabling the covering to be connected to the model.While 220° will fully bond the covering to the model, it is well below the temperature level that triggers UltraCote® to shrink.
-This is precisely what's required when first connecting covering to the model to prevent the covering from distorting.
+At 220°, the adhesive on UltraCote® ends up being active, allowing the covering to be connected to the model.While 220° will completely bond the covering to the model, it is well below the temperature level that triggers UltraCote® to shrink.
+This is precisely what's needed when first attaching covering to the model to prevent the covering from distorting.

-Pro Pointer - Many professional builders mark this temperature level on their covering iron with a marker or striping tape for quick referral, as this temperature level is used frequently whenever putting on covering.
+Pro Pointer - Lots of professional contractors mark this temperature level on their covering iron with a marker or striping tape for quick reference, as this temperature level is utilized often whenever placing on covering.

 Shrink On-Set Temperature-300°F (134°C)

-At 300°F, UltraCote® begins to shrink.
+At 300°F, UltraCote® starts to shrink.
 This is called the Shrink On-Set point.
-After the covering is attached utilizing an iron set to 220°F, the next step is to shrink the covering.
-This initial shrinking is finished with the iron set at 300°F.
+After the covering is attached using an iron set to 220°F, the next action is to shrink the covering.
+This preliminary shrinking is finished with the iron set at 300°F.

-At 350°F, UltraCote® reaches its maximum diminishing point.
-Raising the temperature level above this point will not trigger further shrinking.
+At 350°F, UltraCote® reaches its maximum shrinking point.
+Raising the temperature level above this point will not cause more shrinking.

 The rate of shrinkage is not directly in proportion to the temperature level.
-The chart to the right demonstrates how most of the shrinking rate happens between 300°F and 330°F. At greater temperature levels UltraCote® continues to shrink however at a much slower rate.
-The tiniest amount of shrinking happens between 340°F and 350°F. This is practical to remember when diminishing and tightening covering.
+The chart to the right shows how the majority of the shrinking rate occurs between 300°F and 330°F. At greater temperature levels UltraCote® continues to shrink however at a much slower rate.
+The smallest quantity of shrinking occurs between 340°F and 350°F. This is practical to keep in mind when shrinking and tightening up covering.

-Essential:As Soon As UltraCote® is diminished to a specific temperature level, a greater temperature level must be used to further shrink the covering.
-For example, if the covering was diminished utilizing 320°F and wrinkles begin to appear/reappear, it will be needed to use over 320°F to accomplish further shrinkage.
+Essential:As Soon As UltraCote® is diminished to a specific temperature level, a higher temperature level needs to be utilized to more shrink the covering.
+For example, if the covering was diminished using 320°F and wrinkles start to appear/reappear, it will be necessary to utilize over 320°F to achieve more shrinkage.

-Pro Pointer - Always use the minimum heat needed to remove wrinkles when tightening the covering, thus enabling plenty of shrinkage/temperature variety staying if it's needed to further shrink the covering.
+Pro Pointer - Always utilize the minimum heat necessary to get rid of wrinkles when tightening up the covering, therefore allowing plenty of shrinkage/temperature range remaining if it's necessary to more shrink the covering.

 When using covering with a 2nd color, it’s important that the light color be applied first (under the dark color) to prevent the dark color from showing through.
-Where colors meet or at the edge of the covering, it is important to not overheat this location (over 300°F), as this will shrink and misshape the straight edge.
+Where colors satisfy or at the edge of the covering, it is essential to not overheat this area (over 300°F), as this will shrink and distort the straight edge.

 Use a Sealing Iron Sock:

-A covering sock placed over the iron is extremely advised, as it normally avoids the surface area of the iron from scratching.
-The sock absorbs heat and will need the user to work slower or to turn the warm up 10%.
-Almost all professional builders use covering socks.
-Hangar 9™ deals among the best that includes muslin on one side to prevent heat damage and soft cotton on the opposite for a soft, scratch-free finish.
+A covering sock put over the iron is highly advised, as it typically avoids the surface area of the iron from scratching.
+The sock takes in heat and will need the user to work slower or to turn the warm up 10%.
+Almost all professional contractors utilize covering socks.
+Hangar 9™ offers one of the very best that features muslin on one side to prevent heat damage and soft cotton on the opposite for a soft, scratch-free finish.

 Dryer is Better:

-Wood naturally absorbs moisture.Wood designs really grow and shrink somewhat throughout different seasons.
+Wood naturally takes in moisture.Wood designs in fact grow and shrink somewhat throughout various seasons.
 This can be experienced by traveling from the damp Midwest of the United State to the dry deserts of Las Vegas.
-After a couple of days in the desert, the model establishes covering droops due to model shrinking.
-It is suggest that you cover the model in a dry environment if possible.
-Positioning the model in a space with a dehumidifier for a number of days prior to covering the model might prevent the covering from sagging due to model shrinkage.
+After a couple of days in the desert, the model develops covering sags due to model shrinking.
+It is recommend that you cover the model in a dry environment if possible.
+Positioning the model in a space with a dehumidifier for a number of days prior to covering the model might prevent the covering from drooping due to model shrinkage.

 Painting:

-UltraCote® will accept most types of polyurethane, epoxy, and vehicle acrylic paints.
-It’s advised that the surface area be scuffed with 000 steel wool or Scotch® intense pads then completely cleaned with acetone or thinner prior to painting.
-Model Dope or butyrate-based paint are not compatible with UltraCote®.
+UltraCote® will accept most kinds of polyurethane, epoxy, and automotive acrylic paints.
+It’s advised that the surface area be scuffed with 000 steel wool or Scotch® intense pads then thoroughly cleaned with acetone or thinner prior to painting.
+Model Dope or butyrate-based paint are not suitable with UltraCote®.

-Periodically the extreme heat from the sun can trigger bubbles and imperfections in the covering, especially when utilizing dark colors.
-To remove these, heat the bubbled location utilizing a heat weapon to broaden the air under the covering, triggering the bubble to increase.
-Quickly pop the bubble utilizing a needle then clean the location utilizing a cold, wet wash fabric.
-The wet wash fabric rapidly cools the location, enabling the covering to re-adhere.
-It might take a number of attempt to entirely remove the bubble/blemish, however this technique works great.
+Occasionally the intense heat from the sun can cause bubbles and acnes in the covering, especially when using dark colors.
+To get rid of these, heat the bubbled area using a heat gun to broaden the air under the covering, triggering the bubble to increase.
+Rapidly pop the bubble using a needle then wipe the area using a cold, wet wash cloth.
+The wet wash cloth quickly cools the area, allowing the covering to re-adhere.
+It might take a number of aim to totally get rid of the bubble/blemish, however this method works great.

 Clean Up: